kettle-rb/kettle-test/.junie/guidelines.md

   - During a spec run, the presence of output about missing activation keys is often expected, since it is literally what this library is for.
 It only indicates a failure if the spec expected all activation keys to be present, and not all specs do.
 - Adding new tests (guidelines)
   - Organize specs by class/module.
 Do not create per-task umbrella spec files; add examples to the existing spec for the class/module under test, or create a new spec file for that class/module if one does not exist.
 Only create a standalone scenario spec when it intentionally spans multiple classes for an integration/benchmark scenario (e.g., bench_integration_spec), and name it accordingly.
+  - Spec file names must map to a real class or module under lib/ (mirror the path).
+Do not introduce specs for non-existent classes or ad-hoc names (e.g., avoid template_helpers_replacements_spec.rb when testing Kettle::Test::TemplateHelpers; add those examples to template_helpers_spec.rb).
+  - REQUIRED: Provide unit tests for every class, module, constant, and public method.
+Place them in spec/ mirroring the path under lib/.
+When a file under lib/ is added or changed, ensure a corresponding spec file exists/updated for it.
   - Add tests for all public methods and add contexts for variations of their arguments, and arity.
-  - This repository targets near-100% coverage of Kettle::Test public API and RSpec-integrations (silent_stream, timecop, stubbed_env); when you add new public methods or config behavior, add or update specs accordingly.
+  - This repository targets near-100% coverage of its public API; when you add new public methods, rake tasks to a rakelib, or config behavior, add or update specs accordingly.
   - Place new specs under spec/ mirroring lib/ structure where possible.
 Do not require "spec_helper" at the top of spec files, as it is automatically loaded by .rspec.
   - If your code relies on environment variables that drive activation (see "Activation env vars" below), prefer using rspec-stubbed_env:
     - it does not support stubbing with blocks, but it does automatically clean up after itself.